-The growth and expansion of rural businesses through conversions and through well-designed new buildings that respect the character of the countryside will be supported.
+The growth and expansion of rural businesses through conversions and through well-designed new buildings will be supported where all of the following criteria are met:

-Development proposals must respect the following:

-- 1. Amenity of neighbours, with regards to noise, odour and outlook; - Careful siting of new buildings and landscaping schemes to minimise visual and landscape impacts and larger buildings should be "broken up" via the sensitive use of materials, colour or ridge height; - 3.
-Use of natural materials, including wood and the use of neutral, earth tones to help blend new buildings into their surroundings; and - 4.
-Use of energy and resource efficiency measures. - 7.14 During the Regulation 14 public consultation Herefordshire Council and CPRE noted that there was no renewable energy policy in the NDP and that applications for renewable energy schemes are likely to become much numerous in the coming decade.
-Policy SL13 has been included in the NDP to help guide such schemes when they come forward in the future.
+- 1. The character of the countryside is respected; - 2.
+There is an acceptable impact on the amenities of occupiers of neighbouring buildings (including non and residential properties) with particular regard to noise, odour and outlook; - Any new buildings or structures are carefully sited and designed to minimise visual impacts and impacts on the landscape.
+This may include the need for larger scale development to be 'broken up' through careful design and sensitive use of materials and height; - 4.
+Natural materials and an appropriate material colour palette to help blend new buildings into their surroundings are used; and - 5.
+Use of energy and resource efficiency measures are incorporated as appropriate. - 7.14 During the Regulation 14 public consultation Herefordshire Council and CPRE noted that there was no renewable energy policy in the NDP and that applications for renewable energy schemes are likely to become much numerous in the coming decade.
+Policy SL9 has been included in the NDP to help guide such schemes when they come forward in the future.

-Policy SL13: Proposals for New Renewable Energy Technology Schemes
+Policy SL9: Proposals for New Renewable Energy Technology Schemes